 Language placement exams are necessary for students who have not passed the prerequisite UCSC course.
 Students do not take a placement exam when enrolling at level 1 in a language they have never studied, EXCEPT FOR SPANISH.
 Students must take the placement exam to gain entry into Spanish level 1.
 Students who have had language instruction prior to UCSC must take the placement exam if they intend to continue study in that language.

 CHINESE LANGUAGE

-Continuing students: for Priority Enrollment, please schedule an appointment with Instructor Ting Ting Wu (tingting@ucsc.edu) during office hours.
-See the Languages and Applied Linguistics website, http://language.ucsc.edu, for office hours and locations.
+All students: See the Languages and Applied Linguistics website, http://language.ucsc.edu, for placement information.

 FRENCH LANGUAGE